SachinthanaVirajith/Hacktoberfest-2021/README.md

-# intranet_interface
+# Hacktoberfest 2021
-Interface for an intranet for all type of desk job.
+An easy repository for first time contributor.

+Just pick an issue and make your pull request 😁